Now the mask is inside out,

 better them than me.

-One of a pair of poems written in response to paintings at the BEAT (Borough of Ealing Art Trail) exhibit at St John's Church, Ealing in September 2017.
+One of a pair of poems written by Godfrey Rust in response to paintings by Kim McLaughlin at the BEAT (Borough of Ealing Art Trail) exhibit at St John's Church, Ealing in September 2017.

-The paintings, by Kim McLaughlin, are a tryptych tracing the effects of Borderline Personality Disorder (BPD) on the sufferer.
+The paintings are a tryptych tracing the effects of Borderline Personality Disorder (BPD) on the sufferer.
 This poem is a response to the third of the three.
+The second was matched to an existing poem by Joe Kelly, and Godfrey Rust wrote a response to the first.